Wisconsin State Journal: The MNI strike

 In 1976, Madison Newspapers, Inc. sought to upgrade its technology with the implementation of digital copy editing and typesetting.
 Without negotiating with the unions, MNI managers ordered the new equipment, and in April 1977 automated typesetting equipment was put into use.
 Seventeen printers were forced to give up their jobs and the wages of the remaining printers were cut by one third.
 On October 1, 1977 the five local unions at the MNI plant went on strike, including the International Typographers Union, the Newspaper Guild, the Wisconsin State Journal Employees Association, the pressmen's union and the mailers' union.
 Striking employees had founded the Madison Press Connection, which survived for a year and a half as a general-interest daily before folding in January 1980.
 The strike was finally settled with the last two unions in December 1982, with MNI paying a total of $1.5 million in settlement costs and $1 million in legal fees while achieving a union-free plant.

 In 2004, the Wisconsin State Journal named Ellen Foley, former managing editor of the Philadelphia Daily News, as its first female editor-in-chief.

+In November 2025, The Wisconsin State Journal moved to a six day printing schedule, eliminating its printed Monday edition.